HTTP-RPC/Kilo/README.md

 }
 ```

-Descriptions can also be associated with bean types, enumerations, and records:
+Descriptions can also be associated with bean types, enumerated types, and records:

 ```java
 @Description("Represents an item in the catalog.")